cloudposse/docs/content/reference/tools.md

 ## Kubectl

 `kubectl` is the command line tool (cli) for running commands against Kubernetes clusters.
 Think of it like the AWS CLI to Kubernetes clusters.

+## Leapp

+[Leapp](https://leapp.cloud) is a GUI tool run on the host computer that manages cloud credentials such as AWS keys.
+It integrates with Geodesic via the host file system's `$HOME` directory.
+Leapp stores _temporary_ credentials in the standard AWS shared credentials file `$HOME/.aws/credentials` (note that all AWS libraries cache temporary credentials on the local file system), which Geodesic makes available inside the running container.
+Leapp runs a daemon process on the host to refresh the credentials as needed, allowing them to be as short-lived as possible without requiring human intervention to refresh them.

 ## Make